BIO

 Artist Statement

-Titles such as Swimming Pool, It Took Only a Moment to Love You, and Candy Floss Happiness function as emotional access points — familiar, quotidian references that invite viewers to inscribe their own memories onto the work.
-The personal becomes collective; the abstract, intimate.
+Titles such as Swimming Pool, It Took Only a Moment to Love You, and Candy Floss Happiness offer familiar entry points.
+They serve as emotional cues—personal, yet universally resonant—drawing the viewer into the performance behind the surface.

 -